-Darlington's population is growing, with people living for longer and more people living independently. more people will be needed to fill these jobs.
-They
+Darlington's population is growing, with people living for longer and more people living independently.
+As the economy grows and more jobs are created, more people will be needed to fill these jobs.
+They will all need homes.

-A lot of the focus in the Local Plan is about the housing and employment needs of the borough, and where the council is proposing to allow development over the next 20 years to meet these
+A lot of the focus in the Local Plan is about the housing and employment needs of the borough, and where the council is proposing to allow development over the next 20 years to meet these needs.